josefglatz/dotfiles/README.md

 This folder is added to $PATH variable.
 You can put there your custom executable scripts which are available through PATH variable.

+### File `~/.gitconfig_local`

+This file can be used to add custom global git config which is not part of the dotfiles repo

 ---

 ## Reference Links